egoranuchin/ai-agent-test-docs/docs/build-your-first-agent.md

 ## Step 4: Decide on the environment

-Every Latenode scenario starts with a trigger.
+Every scenario starts with a trigger.
 Options: Run Once, Webhook, Email, Telegram.

 Example: use Telegram:

 - Create a Telegram bot with BotFather.
 - Get token.
-- Authorize token in Latenode.
+- Authorize token in the platform.
 - Add trigger node and “Send Message” reply node.
 - Store message and chat ID in variables.